JocaPC/sql-server-rest-api/README.md

         }
  ```

 That's everything that you need to do.
-With three lines of code you can get OData service on any table.
+With three lines of code you can create OData service on any table.

 ## Implement REST service that process JQuery DataTables Ajax request